sixty-north/introduction-to-python/exercises/source/exercise_1.rst

    When we show shell commands like this we'll prefix them with ``$``.
 This punctuation is **not** part of what you type; it merely indicates the prompt.
-   This allows us to visually disinguish commands from there output which is not prefixed with ``$``.
+   This allows us to visually disinguish commands from their output which is not prefixed with ``$``.

 This will create a directory named ``introduction-to-python``.
 You can navigate to